 Reporting structure is a useful shorthand for understanding the scope difference between these roles.
 In a properly structured organization, the director of operations reports to the COO.
 That chain of command reflects the scope difference: the director owns a function, and the COO owns the system those functions operate within.

 In smaller companies without a COO, the director of operations often reports directly to the CEO or founder.
-This works until the company reaches the stage where the CEO can no longer provide effective integration oversight: typically when the organization has three or more departments with meaningful headcount and independent performance targets.
+This works until the company reaches the stage where the CEO can no longer provide effective integration oversight: typically.
+The organization has three or more departments with meaningful headcount and independent performance targets.
 At that point, the absence of a COO becomes a structural bottleneck, regardless of how capable the director is.
-Studies on small business growth stages indicate that roughly 67% of companies that stall at the $5M to $15M revenue range cite cross-functional misalignment as a primary factor — a problem that sits squarely in the COO’s domain, not the director’s.
+Studies on small business growth stages indicate that roughly 67% of companies.
+Stall at the $5M to $15M revenue range cite cross-functional misalignment as a primary factor : a problem that sits squarely in the COO’s domain, not the director’s.

 Career Progression: From Director to COO